EbrahimKaram/Homer-The-Orator/README.md

-# Telegram Text-To-Voice Bot 🎙️
+# Telegram Homer The Orator Bot 🎙️

 A Telegram bot that converts text or article URLs into voice notes.
 Send it a block of text or a link and it replies with a native Telegram voice message.